 In essence, build a flexible working model that is good for your business; get this right, celebrate your success and repeat.
 You may be surprised at the positive impact on your culture just as much as your team’s productivity.

 A sting in the tale, so be prepared!

 Of course, all employees have a legal right to ask to work flexibly; it is inevitable that you will be asked so be prepared.
 Think through in advance which roles might be suitable and which roles will not and have an objective and credible reason for both.
 Have a plan to deal with these types of requests and, in particular, make sure you deal with them in a non-discriminatory way.
 Don’t leave yourself open to a claim that the decision not to agree to flexible working was a result of sex, age or disability.
 In fact this is where a trial can really help all concerned to understand what is practical.

 Whilst an employer can refuse to agree to flexible working when there is a business case to, perhaps what the trial at Microsoft in Japan is helping prove to even the most cynical of employers is that, done well, flexible working pays dividends through efficiency, productivity and worker happiness, and I can’t think of a better business case than that.

-*Oliver Hansard is a Business Coach and Non-Executive Director of Hansard Coaching.
+*Oliver Hansard is a Business Coach and Founder of Hansard Coaching.